geo-martino/musify/docs/howto.remote.new-music.rst

 Create the playlist
 -------------------

-1. Create a remote library object:
+1. Create a :py:class:`.RemoteAPI` object:

    .. note::
       This step uses the :py:class:`.SpotifyLibrary`, but any supported music streaming service